xuechou/xuechou.github.io/README.md

 - [Terminology in Math](./TermInMath.md)

 chat-GPT prompt
 - Bala Bala...
-Can you edit these paragraphs above and check grammar?
+Can you edit these paragraphs above and check the grammar?
 - What was edited?